 3) Be sure to use the rubber part of your squeegee to remove excess water from both the insides and outsides of your windows.

-4) Finish by polishing the glass with lint-free paper towels like…
+4) Finish up by polishing the glass with lint-free paper towels like…

-I now find I need to wash my windows FEWER times than when I used vinegar and water to wash them with.
+Now I find that I need to wash my windows less oftent than when was using vinegar and water to wash them with.
 Am guessing the Jet Dry is a type of wax that deters dirt.